tareq1988/wp-react-hmr-demo/README.md

 If you navigate to the plugin's menu and start changing your React code, you should see the code updates in realtime.
 Enjoy!

+##### What is this `WP_LOCAL_DEV` constant?

+When you start the webpack-dev-server with `yarn start` command, it opens a server in `http://localhost:8080` and listens to the changes.
+The `WP_LOCAL_DEV` constant helps to detect if we are in the development environment.
+If configured, the plugin CSS and JS files are served from `http://localhost:8080/` instead of your WordPress installation.

+When not running `yarn start`, you should turn the constant to `false`.

 ### Commands

 `yarn start`: Starts in development mode with HMR support